johnedvard/near-tactics-contract/README.md

 ### Singleton

-This server is written in the Æsingelton styleÆ.
+This server is written in the "singelton style".

 We say that an AssemblyScript contract is written in the "singleton style" when the `index.ts` file (the contract entry point) has a single exported class (the name of the class doesn't matter) that is decorated with `@nearBindgen`.

 In this case, all methods on the class become public contract methods unless marked `private`.
 Also, all instance variables are stored as a serialized instance of the class under a special storage key named `STATE`.
 AssemblyScript uses JSON for storage serialization (as opposed to Rust contracts which use a custom binary serialization format called borsh).

 ### Getting started

-(see below for video recordings of each of the following steps)

 INSTALL `NEAR CLI` first like this: `npm i -g near-cli`